 The UCLA Voting Rights Project is the flagship project of the UCLA Latino Policy & Politics Initiative aimed at creating an accessible and equitable system of voting for all Americans through impact litigation, research, and clinical education to expand access to the ballot box.

-Taemin Ahn is a first-year MSW student at the UCLA Luskin School of Public Affairs, graduating in 2022.
-He is the first-year co-chair of the MSW Student Alliance.
+TAEMIN AHN is a second-year Master of Social Welfare student at the UCLA Luskin School of Public Affairs, graduating in 2022.
+Taemin’s research and practice interests include aging, palliative care, and end-of-life support for diverse and multilingual families.
+He serves as co-chair of the MSW Student Alliance.
 He holds a BSFS in Latin American studies from Georgetown University.
 Prior to graduate school, Taemin worked as a research analyst on Latin American financial crime and as a youth counselor for a gang prevention and intervention program in Northern Virginia.
 Taemin speaks Spanish, Korean, and Portuguese.